radekj/player/README.md

 Tests
 -----

-Before accessing the game - the user **must ensure that all the tests passes**:
+Before accessing the game - the user **must ensure that all the tests pass** by running script:

 `./bin/test`